Featuring Special Guest, Dr. Patrick McGrath

 Lauren: What do you think are the most critical parts of treatment for OCD?

-Dr. Patrick: First thing that comes to mind is practice.
+Dr. McGrath: First thing that comes to mind is practice.
 Right?
 You don’t do ERP once and change just like you don’t go to your first piano lesson and become a virtuoso.
 Maybe there’s a rare bird that can do that.
 But the vast majority of people have to practice these things.
 OCD took a long time to get you where you were.
 Why wouldn’t it also take a while to get you where you want to be?

 Kelley: Patience.
 Without it, a lot of clients can get frustrated because they want to see results faster.

-Dr. Patrick: …and that leads to watching the shoulds.
+Dr. McGrath: …and that leads to watching the shoulds.
 They will definitely get in the way of therapy.
 And if you are ‘shoulding’ all over the place, you’re really going to have a lot of trouble in the work that you’re doing.
 Because you don’t want to ‘should’ on therapy, it’s going to really interfere with the work that you’re doing.

 Watch those all-or-nothing kinds of words that you tell yourself.
 Self-talk is very important to me.
 How are you talking to yourself?
 How are you motivating yourself?
 Right?
 Are you motivating yourself in a way that would be motivating to others?
 Or are you putting yourself down as a way to try and motivate yourself to be better?
 If it wouldn’t be motivating to anyone else, why would it be motivating to you?